JSS95/numpy-cython-example/README.md

 You can either download the pre-built binaries for your platform from PyPI, or get the source and build the binaries yourself.

+Building binaries from `.pyx` files requires Cython to be installable in your machine.
+Once it is satisfied, building can be automated thanks to `setuptools`.

 ### Installing from PyPI

 The simplest option.
 Your platform is detected and binary wheel is installed from PyPI.
 Just run this and forget about the rest.